 If this is not enough, Prokofiev's music was deemed unsuitable to tell a ballet drama and was considerably altered by Kirov's conductor Lavrosky, in spite of Prokofiev's objections.
 Yet, the choreographies and staging change according to the current time, Prokofiev's eventual powerful music prevails.

-Despite its dramatic birth, Romeo and Juliet remains one of the most popular ballets.
-It resonates with us so deeply that artists of all genres continue to create their take on the most tragic love story of all times.
+Despite its dramatic birth, Romeo and Juliet remain one of the most popular ballets.
+It resonates with us so deeply that artists of all genres continue to create their take on the most tragic love story of all time.

 Well-Known Ballet Productions: